DLR-RM/stable-baselines3/docs/index.rst

 Contributing
 ------------

-To any interested in making the rl baselines better, there are still some improvements that need to be done.
+For anyone interested in making the RL baselines better, there are still some improvements that need to be done.
 You can check issues in the `repository <https://github.com/DLR-RM/stable-baselines3/labels/help%20wanted>`_.